 The measures used under the annual bonus are selected to reflect the Group's main priorities for any given financial year.
-With regard to the LTIP, the Committee regularly reviews the performance measures to ensure that they align well with the company's strategy and with our shareholders' interests.
-A combination of net revenue growth, ROCE, Relative TSR and ESG are considered the most appropriate 2022 LTIP performance measures for a number of reasons:
+With regard to the LTIP, the Committee regularly reviews the performance measures to ensure that they align well with the Company's strategy and with our shareholders' interests.
+A combination of net revenue growth, ROCE, relative TSR and Sustainability are considered the most appropriate 2025 LTIP performance measures for a number of reasons:

-- · they are aligned to the company's strategic priorities; - they combine a focus on top-line growth and profitability, also capturing how efficient profit generation has been; - they provide well-recognised and accepted measures of the company's underlying financial performance; - · they include focus on shareholder value creation; - · they provide a link to our 2030 sustainability ambitions; and - they are measures that the plan participants can directly impact, and are easily measurable from time to time.
+- They are aligned to the Company's strategic priorities - They combine a focus on top-line growth and profitability, also capturing how efficient profit generation has been - They provide well-recognised and accepted measures of the Company's underlying financial performance - They include focus on shareholder value creation - · They provide a link to our 2030 Sustainability Ambitions - · They are measures that the plan participants can directly impact